Washington Divorce Steps

 Washington Divorce Steps regarding filing of forms

-The Petitioner must fill in the following forms.
+The Petitioner must fill in the following forms:

 • Confidential Information Form

-• Petition for Dissolution
+• Petition for Dissolution of marriage

 • Summons